razshare/frizzante-docs/docs/pages.md

 	This function usually modifies the state and sometimes redirects to some other page.

-The view exposes a `.Data` map, which you can use to inject data into your views.
+While handling the page, you can inject data into the view with `f.ViewWithData()`

 ```go
 func page(
 	withPath func(path string),
 	withView func(view *f.View),